jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2017-04-08-serverless-data-product-1/index.md

 ```

 This is all that I've prepared for this post and I hope you don't feel bored.
 The next posts will be much more interesting as this package will be exposed via an API.

+## Related posts

+* [Serverless Application Model (SAM) for Data Professionals](/blog/2022-07-18-sam-for-data-professionals) - a current way to package and deploy a Lambda based data application, with third party packages in a layer.